Pandry/go-alive/README.md

 # Options
 Unitl now there's only a `-f` option to set a different configuration file
 ```
--f                             sets the location of the configuration file
+-f, -file, --file                             sets the location of the configuration file

 ./goalive -f conf.alternative.toml
 ```